HappyChainDevs/happychain/README.md

   - The `demo-*` targets will let you access the demo on your browser (look for the URL in the terminal)

+- make {demo-js,demo-react,demo-vue}.prod
+  - Builds & run the production version of the specified demo locally.

 [`mprocs`]: https://github.com/pvolok/mprocs

 ## More Commands